 No, a Paracord Survival Grenade is not an actual grenade: it does not explode and is not a weapon.

 A Paracord Survival Grenade is a grenade-shaped survival kit made from tightly wound paracord and is filled with essential survival tools like fishing hooks, a razor blade, a ferro rod, a carabiner, wire, and even water purification tablets

 But you’ll need some basics before packing your paracord grenade.
 Necessary items include paracord, a carabiner, and tin foil to wrap your items.

 Once you’ve researched how to construct the grenade, it’s time to start packing.

-This guide will show you how to make the most of your paracord grenade by packing essential tools.
+This guide will show you how to make the most of your paracord grenade by packing the essential survival gear you’ll need in a life or death situation.
 Let’s gear up.

-Your paracord grenade should be able to include all the basics for wilderness survival.
+Your paracord grenade should be able to include all the basic wilderness survival tools.
 If you pack correctly, you’ll be able to build a makeshift shelter, find food, make safe drinking water, and start a fire.

 Your first step should be seeking shelter.
 Fortunately, the paracord has you covered.